Kitty Kitty: The History of Cat-Eye Glasses

 During 1970~2000, cat-eye glasses and sunglasses have a slightly lighter look.
 Cat-eye style frames are no longer the preferred frames, but larger, heavier frames of other styles.
 During this period, the cat glasses frame became bigger and rounder with the trend of the times.
 By the 1990s, cat-eye glasses began to be combined with brilliant color lenses, which is popular today.

 Cat-eye glasses now can be seen everywhere and anyone.
-And according to different groups, it has different styles, people will not avoid it because it is too fashionable and difficult to match.
+And according to different groups, it has different styles, people will not avoid it even though it is too fashionable but difficult to match.
 Everyone deserves a pair of cute and fashionable cat-eye glasses.
-Come and pick a pair of cat-eye glasses that belongs to you!
+Come and pick a pair of cat-eye glasses that belongs to you on VlookGlasses!